Generation Probabilities Are Not Enough: Uncertainty Highlighting in AI Code Completions: Two Notions of Uncertainty

 \section{Two Notions of Uncertainty}

 In this section, we lay out the two notions of uncertainty that we consider in the study, and the reasoning behind each.
-We explain how each is calculated and walk through examples of highlights generated using the different notions.
-We end with a list of the hypotheses we explore in our study.
+We explain how each is calculated and walk through examples of highlights generated using the different notions for the three coding tasks we use in the study.
+We end with a list of the hypotheses we explore.